Scalable Capital raises $58M at a $460M valuation for its robo-investment platform – TechCrunch

 The investment is coming from a mix of new and existing investors, including BlackRock, HV Holtzbrinck Ventures and Tengelmann Ventures.
 It brings the total raised by the startup to €116 million ($133 million).

-The last several years have seen a veritable explosion of startups — and banks, often tapping technology built by startups, as is the case with Scalable — building financial technology tools that help people bypass slow, costly, and often less transparent legacy banking services.
+The last several years have seen a veritable explosion of startups — and banks, often tapping technology built by startups, as is the case with Scalable — building financial technology tools that help people bypass slow, costly and often less-transparent legacy banking services.
 In place of the incumbents, startups are developing apps and web-based platforms to help users make faster, cheaper and (critically) more financial transactions.

 That trend has been accelerated significantly in the last few months, where people are spending a lot more time in front of screens at home as part of social distancing orders to contain the spread of the novel coronavirus.
-Services that used to be conducted in person are shifting to being carried out online: that was already a trend before the health pandemic, of course, but now with more limited options, people are making the shift faster.
+Services that used to be conducted in person are shifting to being carried out online: That was already a trend before the health pandemic, of course, but now with more limited options, people are making the shift faster.

 It seems that this is even the case in the world of investing apps.